charles8191/netherite/README.md

 Netherite is a secure & private operating system based on [Calcite](https://git.almalinux.org/charles2/calcite), an AlmaLinux-based immutable OS.

+**Setting up an internet connection is mandatory, otherwise installation will fail.
+If you can't set up an internet connection, do not install this software.**

 ## Features

 - [hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) from GrapheneOS using [hardened_malloc binary](https://github.com/charles8191/hardened_malloc)